AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-08-24-jetbrains-rider-plugins/jetbrains-rider-plugins.md

 ---
-title: "My JetBrains Rider plugins"
+title: "Essential Plugins for JetBrains Rider plugins"
-excerpt: "JetBrains Rider has a rich plugin ecosystem, many of which are bundled at the installation time.
+excerpt: "JetBrains Rider has a rich plugin ecosystem, many of which are bundled at installation time.
 Here is a list of plugins I like to add on top of them"
 category: "programming"
 tags: